awesto/django-shop/docker/myshop-sample/README.md

 docker create --name myshop-sample-initial -p 9001:9001 myshop-sample
 ```

-Start and stop the container:
+Start the container:

 ```
 docker start myshop-sample-initial
-docker stop myshop-sample-initial
 ```

+It may take some time until the container is ready, because beforehand the full-text search index
+must be build.

 Locate the IP address of your docker machine.
 Here we use 192.168.99.100, but depending your host's
 operating system, run: